developermauricio/naturalconexion/wp-content/plugins/custom-css-js/readme.txt

 = 3.38 =
 * 11/09/2021
 * Fix: escape labels on the "Add new custom code" page
-* Feature: Keep the last cursor position in the editor and let the editor get focus when the page loads
+* Feature: keep the last cursor position in the editor and let the editor get focus when the page loads

 = 3.37 =
 * 07/12/2021